-Nestled across from a strip mall in Lilburn, just 20 minutes outside the city, BAPS Atlanta seems quite out-of-place – a beautiful white Hinduism place of worship across from a Subway and Publix grocery store.
+Nestled across from a strip mall in Lilburn, just 20 minutes outside the city, BAPS Atlanta seems quite out-of-place – a beautiful white Hindu place of worship across from a Subway and Publix grocery store.

 Arriving at BAPS Atlanta Mandir – the Outside

 When you first arrive at the mandir, you’ll give your name to the gate attendant and park in the lot, which always has plenty of spaces.
 You can walk around the mandir and take as many photos as you like.

 Also, no smoking on the premises.
 BAPS devotees follow many rules in their everyday lives.
 They are vegan, they don’t eat things like garlic or onions – basically, they don’t put bad things in their bodies.

 No detail is spared.
 The amount of work put into the BAPS Atlanta mandir over just a few months was astonishing.
 I can only imagine the amount of absolute love that must go into designing and building a place like this.

 But outside is only the beginning.
 It’s when you walk inside that you finally understand what attracts visitors to this special place.
-Sadly, you cannot take photos inside, as it is considered disrespectful.
-I’ve been given permission by BAPS Atlanta to share a few photos.
+The design of BAPS Atlanta is incredible.

-Inside BAPS Atlanta Mandir
+BAPS Atlanta Mandir Rules

 If you wear shorts to the mandir, you should cover your legs in a sarong.
 If you don’t have one, don’t worry.
 They provide them.
 The same thing goes for women as for men.
 You’ll also need to remove your shoes.

 If you’re in a wheelchair or have other mobility issues, no problem.
 There is an elevator for you to use to get to the upper floor.

 The Arti ceremony is performed at 11:15 AM.
 It’s less than 10 minutes long, and we highly recommend you take part.
 There are separate seating arrangements for men and women.
 Basically, everyone sits on the floor and sings (if you know the words) and claps (even if you don’t!)

 Just do what others do!

 It almost seems impossible that marble could be carved so delicately without breaking – especially considering it had such a long journey to its destination.
 I often think to myself that I would have to start over so many times.

 Each column tells a different story.
 You may notice that some of the columns are encased by plexiglass.
 This is simply because they are the most important and most delicate of the carvings.

 It would be easy to get lost in wonder just looking at the marble columns, but don’t forget to look up!

-Below are three of the many Murtis you will see at the mandir.
+Below are three of the many Murtis you will see at the Atlanta mandir.
 Chances are, they won’t look the same when you see them.
 Each Murti at the mandir, including the Ganesh temple, is cared for as though it is alive.

-If you guests visiting, this is a unique idea – a great way to spend the first part of your day.
+If you guests visiting, this is a unique place to visit in Atlanta – a great way to spend the first part of your day.
 Although I wouldn’t consider it a touristy place, it’s something different than your run of the mill tourist traps.

 They also have some really good books – all very reasonably priced.
 Want to eat lunch?
 There is a BAPS restaurant in a building just off site called BAPS Shayona Café.
-We recently ate food from the cafe during the Diwali celebrations there.
-It is delicious!

 Check out our video below, “like” it, and consider subscribing to our channel on YouTube.